Undergraduate University Honors Office and Honor Societies

 Honors Housing

-Pending availability, Honors students will have the option to live in several campus residence complexes.
+Pending availability, Honors students have the option to live in several campus residence complexes.
 The Honors residence complex, Landis Hall, provides an excellent environment for Honors students to socialize and study together.
 Since many students share the same courses, both planned and spontaneous study sessions are common.
-Beginning in 2023–2024, Honors students will also have the option to live in Jennie Murphree Hall, which will dedicate several floors to Honors student housing and will offer programming akin to what is offered in Landis Hall.
+Honors students also have the option to live in Jennie Murphree Hall, which will dedicate several floors to Honors student housing and will offer programming akin to what is offered in Landis Hall.

 Acceptance into the University Honors Program does not guarantee University housing in Landis Hall, Jennie Murphree Hall or elsewhere.
 Students who intend to live on campus are strongly encouraged to submit their application to University Housing immediately after their admission to the University.